gmallisai/CanVas_ClinVar-Datasets---EDA-Classic-ML/README.md

 # Script files

 - MARGINAL_software_annotation.py: Annotation and feature extraction by MARGINAL software
-- machine_learning_model.py: This script creates the final machine learning model for variant classification
+- machine_learning_model.py: This script creates the final machine learning model for variant classification, as it is in the Marginal software.